 Texas is blessed with a rich natural and cultural heritage.
-Holding on to this rich heritage will require concerted effort in the face of immense challenges.
+Conserving this rich heritage will require concerted effort in the face of immense challenges.
 As the state's population increases, so do land fragmentation, loss of open space, genetic isolation, habitat degradation, and the impacts to our lands and waters.
 Invasive species are disrupting ecosystems and reducing biodiversity.
-We face daunting global conservation issues, such as climate change and the need to develop new forms of clean renewable energy.
+Drought has become a persistent problem.
+We face daunting conservation issues that compel us to adapt and innovate to conserve the natural and cultural resources that define our state's proud heritage.

 Yet, conservation success stories such as the recovery of endangered brown pelicans and the reintroduction of peregrine falcons and bighorn sheep provide reason for hope.
-Polls and surveys consistently show that Texas citizens strongly support land and water conservation and outdoor recreation, and they are willing to pay for these services.
+Polls and surveys consistently show that Texas citizens strongly support land, water and wildlife conservation and outdoor recreation, and they are willing to pay for these services.

-Resources to address these conservation challenges are limited, so we must work together to ensure that our state's wildlife, habitat and recreational areas are protected into the future.
+Resources to address these conservation challenges are limited, so we must work collaboratively and creatively to ensure that our state's fish, wildlife, habitat, parks and recreational areas are protected into the future.
 No single organization or government entity alone can do what is needed.
-Individual action is important, and when we work together, the results can be powerful, widespread and lasting.
-Read the Land and Water Plan, understand the pressing issues in your community and in Texas as a whole, and then take action.
-Volunteer at a state park, plant a native plant garden, join the Texas Stream Team, or become a Master Naturalist.
+Individual action is important, but when we work together, the results can be powerful, widespread and lasting.
+We know you will be an important part of shaping our future.
+Please do so by helping to implement the Land and Water Plan, understanding the pressing issues in your community and in Texas as a whole, and then taking action.
+Volunteer at a state park, plant a native garden, join the Texas Stream Team, or become a Master Naturalist.
 Join us!
 Get informed, get involved and conserve the best of Texas.